NDaruwalla/Expresso-Note-Taker/README.md

   * [Heroku Installer](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

   ## Use
   Use this application for taking notes.
+It is hosted at Heroku here: [Expresso Note Taker](https://x) To launch, open your terminal and run node server.js.
+Then open a browser and enter localhost:8080.

   ## How it Works
   The application has a `db.json` file on the back end that is used to store and retrieve notes using the `fs` module.